Roblox/creator-docs/content/en-us/luau/type-checking.md

 ### Function Generics

-Functions can also use generics, however, they behave a little differently when inference is introduced into it, using the State example again, it can be designed to infer the value of `T` from the function's incoming arguments
+Functions can also use generics, however, they behave differently when inference is introduced into it, using the State example again, it can be designed to infer the value of `T`, from the function's incoming arguments.

+A generic function is defined by adding a `<>` to the right of the function name.

 ```lua
 local function State<T>(key: string, value: T): State<T>